 In last Tuesday’s council session Council decided to revise the program guidelines to make foreclosures, short sales and condo properties eligible for grant assistance.

 The City hopes a modification to the program may accelerate use of funds.
 There are 40 properties, 6 of which are condos, listed in College Park that are short sales or foreclosures.
 Opening the program up to allow short sales, foreclosures, and condos to be eligible for program assistance could increase the pool of eligible properties and potentially increase interest in the program.
+If you’re looking for assistance with condo rental, his comment is here to help you.

 The goal of home ownership is consistent with Goal IV, Objective 2, Action a. of City’s FY 2011 Action Plan.